 How To Serve And Store The Cake

-This tasty dessert can be served right away or at roome temperature.
-Store in an airtight container for a few days or in the refrigerator for up to 5 days.
-You can also keep it in the freezer up to a month.
+- The leftovers of this moist pineapple cake can be stored in an airtight container for a few days, in the refrigerator for up to five days, or in the freezer for up to a month.

 - Total Time: 40 minutes